anoopsarkar/nlp-class/hw4.md

 ### Baseline

-Attention is defined as follows:
+Attention for this homework and for the trained model(s) provided to you is defined as follows:

 $$\mathrm{score}_i = W_{enc}( h^{enc}_i ) + W_{dec}( h^{dec} )$$

-Define $\alpha$ for each source side token $i$ as follows:
+Define the $\alpha$ vector as follows:

 $$\alpha = \mathrm{softmax}(V_{att} \mathrm{tanh} (\mathrm{score}))$$

-The we define the context vector using the $\alpha$ weights:
+The we define the context vector using the $\alpha$ weights for each source side index $i$:

 $$c = \sum_i \alpha_i \times h^{enc}_i$$